toledkrw/Aula-DataScience-Trabalho2/README.md

 <br/>

->💡Attention
+>💡 Attention
 >
-> This project uses Docker Dev Containers, which means everything runs within containers and you must have docker installed.
+>This project employs Docker Dev Containers, ensuring that all operations occur within containers.
+Therefore, it is imperative to have Docker installed on your system.
 >
-> Its highly recommended to use VsCode, as you can use the MS Dev Container plugin to ease the connection to the development environment.
-Please, make sure to install Docker and, as recommendation, the VsCode's Dev Containers plugin.
+>It is highly recommended to utilize Visual Studio Code (VsCode), as the MS Dev Container plugin facilitates seamless integration with the development environment.
+Please ensure that you have Docker installed and consider installing the VsCode Dev Containers plugin for an enhanced experience.
 >
-> Since we're using Docker and Dev Containers, there's no need to install Python directly in your machine.
-This project's Dev Container is already configured to install Python, Poetry as well as every dependency needed within itself.
+>Since Docker and Dev Containers are in use, there is no need to directly install Python on your local machine.
+The Dev Container for this project is preconfigured to install Python, Poetry, and all necessary dependencies internally.
 >
-> Lay back and let the informagic do it's thing.
+>Sit back and let the informagic work its magic.

 <br/>